HaxeBeluga/beluga/README.md

 ## Installation ##

+To install this library from github, you just need to run `haxelib git https://github.com/HaxeBeluga/Beluga`

+> Note: If you are to use Beluga as a contributor, you need to `haxelib dev beluga $HAXE_HOME/lib/beluga/git`
+> Haxelib can complain that beluga dev version is not install.
+If so, you must edit the `.dev` file under `$HAME_HOME/lib/beluga` and remove the trailing slash

 To install this library from source, take the following steps :

 1. Clone or download this repository